hackingmaterials/rocketsled/docs/_sources/quickstart.rst.txt

 Check out and run the auto sled
 --------------------------------

-Let's go to this directory and look at the file, which will look similar to this:
+Let's go to this directory and look at the file, which should look similar to this:

 .. code-block:: python